Not a member? Register today!

 When researching lenders that fund inventory, the funds via borrowing are typically available one of two ways:

 - A Non-Bank Inventory Financing company will buy the needed inventory for your company based on purchase orders from creditworthy customers.
 Non-bank Inventory Financing is transaction and customer credit driven.
-Some of the inventory that factors purchase are garments, footwear, apparel, furniture and other types of consumer goods.
-You can also consider this as off-balance sheet obligations or liabilities if we take title to the goods.
+Some of the inventory that factors purchase are garments, footwear, apparel, furniture, and other types of consumer goods.
+You can also consider this as off-balance sheet obligations or liabilities if we take title to the products.
 Factors tend to make a Purchase Order specific inventory loan and expect their position to be taken out by a receivable financing lender or invoice factoring company who will be factoring receivables.
 As an alternative lender, a factor’s process steps will be much faster than a conventional bank or one offering SBA loans.

-- As a revolving inventory line of credit uses inventory that can assist a business to purchase products and materials through cash flow dips.
+- As a revolving inventory line of credit uses the inventory that can assist a business to purchase products and materials through cash flow dips.
 The credit line is specifically for capital to buy inventory that is needed to create additional products for sale to the business’s customers.
-A loan inventory can be more robust for a borrower to acquire from alternative lenders versus accounts receivable financing or revolving credit based on your AR but be much less costly than a merchant cash advance.
+A loan inventory can be more robust for a borrower to acquire from alternative lenders versus accounts receivable financing or revolving credit based on your AR.
+Also, it is much less costly than a merchant cash advance.

 Business owners may end up selling equity in their company to fill PO’s.
 It is essential for new business owners to realize is that they have options from different loans and lenders.
-Many time if they can get the product from their wholesalers or dealer, they can quickly create a solid receivable from creditworthy retailers.
-Many options for purchase order financing and inventory based lending are available.
+Often if they can get the product from their wholesalers or dealer, they can quickly create a solid receivable from creditworthy retailers.
+Many options for purchase order financing and inventory-based lending are available.